-8.1 The Customer shall pay the Subscription Fees to the Supplier for the User Subscriptions in accordance with this clause 8.
+8.1.
+The Customer shall pay the Subscription Fees to the Supplier for the selected Plan in accordance with this clause 8.

-8.2 The Customer shall make payment to the Supplier for provision of the Services.
-The Service will not be provided until the Supplier has received payment of the Subscription Fees from the Customer and the Customer shall pay the Subscription Fees monthly in advance in receipt of the Services.
+8.2.
+Subject to clause 8.8, the Customer shall make payment to the Supplier for provision of the Services.
+The Service will not be provided until the Supplier has received payment of the Subscription Fees from the Customer and the Customer shall pay the Subscription Fees due for the selected Plan in advance of receipt of the Services.

-8.3 The Customer shall provide to the Supplier valid, up-to-date and complete payment card details acceptable to the Supplier when it registers to use the Services through the Supplier’s online portal and any other relevant valid, up-to-date and complete contact and billing details and, if the Customer provides:
+8.3.
+The Customer shall provide to the Supplier valid, up-to-date and complete payment details acceptable to the Supplier when it registers to use the Services through the Supplier’s online portal and any other relevant valid, up-to-date and complete contact and billing details and, if the Customer provides:

-8.3.1. its payment card details to the Supplier, the Customer hereby authorises the Supplier and any third party payment gateway provider to bill such payment card:
+8.3.1. its payment details to the Supplier, the Customer hereby authorises the Supplier and any third party payment gateway provider to bill such payment method: